jlevy/og-equity-compensation/README.md

 ### Why this Guide?

 A significant number of experts, editors, and authors have worked to assemble and review this Guide.
-Each of us are motivated by a single purpose:
+Each of us is motivated by a single purpose:
 To help the reader navigate a confusing topic.
 The Holloway Guide is based on an earlier edition that has received significant discussion and feedback [on Hacker News](https://news.ycombinator.com/item?id=10880726) and